 Is The AA Symbol Still Used Today?

-It has been nearly 30 years since the symbol’s last official use, but the iconic triangle and circle continue to hold significant meaning for AA members around the world.
+Although it has been nearly 30 years since AA officially stopped using the symbol, the iconic triangle and circle design continues to hold deep significance for AA members around the world.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.